JoseJ2010/Self-Driving-Car/index.md

 <body>
 <H1>Self-Driving Car</H1>
 <p>built a self‐driving Arduino car that navigates around obstacles in real time using ultrasonic sensors and servo motors.
-Calibrating the obstacle‐avoidance algorithm proved the biggest challenge—it took iterative debugging and creative hardware tweaks to achieve smooth, reliable turns.
-Completing this project sharpened my problem‐solving and programming skills and inspired me to explore future upgrades like AI‐powered vision and adaptive path planning.</p>
+Calibrating the obstacle‐avoidance algorithm proved the biggest challenge—it took iterative debugging and creative hardware tweaks to achieve smooth, reliable turns. </p>

   | Engineer | School | Area of Interest | Grade |
 |:--:|:--:|:--:|:--:|